KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Layout.md

 This article describes the KeyboardKit layout engine.

-A flexible keyboard layout is an important part of a software keyboard engine, where many factors like device, screen orientation, locale, etc. can all affect the layout.
+A flexible keyboard layout is an important part of a software keyboard, where many factors like device, screen orientation, locale, etc. can all affect the layout.

 In KeyboardKit, ``InputSet``s and ``KeyboardLayout``s are important concepts to create a flexible keyboard layout, where the input set specifies the input keys of the keyboard and the keyboard layout specifies the full set of keys.